 CATCH block, either implicit or provided by the user.
 In the latter case, any unhandled exception will be rethrown.
 If you choose not to handle the exception, they will be contained by the block.

 I'm alive!No, I expect you to DIE Mr. Bond!I'm immortal.Just stop already!in block <unit> at exception.p6 line 21

-try-block is a normal block and as such treats it's last statement as the return value of itself.
-We can therefore use it as a RHS.
+try-block is a normal block and as such treats its last statement as the return value of itself.
+We can therefore use it as a right-hand side.